grahamlopez/gentoo-configs/README.md

   - copy DNS info
   - mount/bind filesystems
 - sync portage
+  - set up portage to use git (https://wiki.gentoo.org/wiki/Portage_with_Git)
+    - do onetime stuff from that page to convert from rsync if needed
+    - `emaint sync` to synchronize all enabled repos (simialr to emerge --sync)
 - set the profile (desktop/systemd)
 - set the timezone (defer if dual booting)
 - configure locales